Table of contents of the article:

 For example in derived RedHat Linux systems, such as RHEL itself, CentOS, Fedora, Almalinux, Rockylinux, Scientific Linux, the path is normally /var/lib/mysql/mysql.sock

-- Unix domain sockets are unreliable and data corruption is possible.
+- Unix domain sockets are very reliable

 How does this approach work?